ceph/ceph/doc/rados/troubleshooting/troubleshooting-osd.rst

 #.
 Additional throughput for both public and private traffic.

-When common networking technloogies were 100Mb/s and 1Gb/s, this separation was often critical.
+When common networking technologies were 100Mb/s and 1Gb/s, this separation was often critical.
 With today's 10Gb/s, 40Gb/s, and 25/50/100Gb/s networks, the above capacity concerns are often diminished or even obviated.
 For example, if your OSD nodes have two network ports, dedicating one to